wp-plugins/display-template-name/readme.txt

 1. No setting : activate and it'done !

 == Changelog ==

+= 1.2.1 =
+* Add an  uninstall file in order to delete options saved in the database

 = 1.2 =
 * Add an admin panel to manage the position of the debug box